 Boyd owns 58 Clemson records, including ACC marks for career touchdown passes (102), passing efficiency (154.6) and touchdowns rushing and passing (127).

-a top 10 LSU team in the Chick-fil-A Bowl, a game Clemson won 25-24.
+Last year Boyd completed 36-50 passes for 346 yards and two touchdowns against a top 10 LSU team in the Chick-fil-A Bowl, a game Clemson won 25-24.

 Boyd's favorite target is receiver Sammy Watkins, one of three finalists for the Biletnikoff Award.

 Watkins has 85 receptions for 1237 yards and 10 touchdowns this year.
 He is fourth in ACC history in career receptions and fifth in reception yards.